lermana/2016_fordham_python_seminar/README.md

 	-pandas_more takes things a little further, introducing heirarchical columns

-	-correlation_fun is where things start to get a little more interesting.
-We take a look at some of the stocks whose returns were most correlated to others'
+	-correlation_fun - we take a look at some of the stocks whose returns were most correlated to others'

-	-build_tables is really the culmination of our data wrangling efforts - we compile both daily and monthly tables that provide a deeper look into a stock's price measures
+	-build_tables is the culmination of our data wrangling efforts.
+We compile daily and monthly tables with more sophistacted columns

-Additionally, in code/, there lies:
+Additionally, in **code/**, there lies:

 	-The basic_examples Jupyter notebook, which provides some very intro-to-Python style activities